neeiilgarciaa/machLearning/cardio/readme.md

 ## Cardiovascular Diseases Risk Prediction Dataset (The 2021 BRFSS Dataset from CDC)
 Instruction: Extract the zip file for the dataset

+In the dataset, many interpretations can be done.

+###1. general health.py
-In this notebook, I wanted to know if the prognosis and current lifestyle status affect the person's General Health.
+The first Python file checks if such lifestyle and their current state can affect the person's General Health.
 Using a classification algorithm (Random Forest), I will determine how the model interprets it.

 After feeding the model with the data and keeping only the necessary data, there were several things that greatly influenced one's general health.